-[Please see Appendix 3. for information regarding the ASP Funding Plan, including the number of supported applicants that ICANN org anticipates being able to support within the available budget.]
+[Please see Appendix 3. for information regarding the ASP Funding Plan, including the number of ASP applicants that ICANN org anticipates being able to support within the available budget.]

 Evaluation Phases and Categories

-This section describes the assessments that are performed to evaluate an application for support:
+This section describes the assessments that are performed to evaluate an ASP application: